Home

 • Free Motion Slider (the latest version is the "Supreme Slider")

 This is a Teflon sheet that adheres to your sewing machine bed (just like a vinyl cling for the window).
-The Teflon makes the area more "slide able".
+The Teflon reduces the friction and makes the area much more "slide able".

-It can be cut with scissors to fit your machine.
-The Teflon reduces friction.
+You can be cut the sheet with regular scissors to custom fit it to your machine.

 Expect to pay about $30 retail.